 20. Hapuku Lake

 Would you believe that Hapuku Lake didn’t exist pre-November 2016?
-That’s because the 2016 Kaikoura earthquake formed this lake.
-Hapuku Lake was formed by a landslip that blocked the Hapuku River and led to the creation of a brand new natural alpine lake.
+That’s because the 2016 Kaikoura earthquake actually formed this lake!
+Hapuku Lake was created by a landslip that blocked the Hapuku River and led to the creation of a brand-new natural alpine lake – how neat is that?!

 Hapuku Lake is located high up in the Kaikoura Mountains and is reachable only by foot or on a private helicopter tour.
-The walk is a 3-day tramping track, so you will need to camp out along the track, but you can sleep at the 6 bunk Hapuku Hut one of the nights.
+The walk is a 3-day tramping track, so you will need to camp out along the track, but you can sleep at the 6-bunk Hapuku Hut for one of the nights.

-To walk to the lake, you must park at the main Hapuku Ford off Parsons Road and start the journey from there.
-Walk along the riverbed until you reach the gorge, at which point you need to cross the river to get to the start of the marked track to Hapuku Lake.
+To walk to the lake, you’ll need to park at the main Hapuku Ford off Parsons Road and start the journey from there.
+Walking along the riverbed until you reach the gorge, you’ll need to cross the river to get to the start of the marked track to Hapuku Lake.

 The track is mostly uphill and is considered difficult.
 The trail is rocky in the beginning, but well-formed towards the end.
 But from the hut to the lake, there’s less known about it, and it’s not as well-traveled.
 Seeing as it was only formed in 2016, this makes sense.
 It’s a rocky scramble uphill for the last section to the lake.